//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 How it works

-Just sign up as a First Signal Exhibitor, accept the First Signal Exhibitor Agreement, and pay the deposit.
+Just sign up as a First Signal Exhibitor, accept the First Signal Exhibitor Agreement, and purchase your chosen booth tier.
 The First Signal window is open now, and it closes when we hit our cap for First Signal Exhibitors.
-When you sign up, you're committing to exhibit at NAESE 2027 and locking in your Year-1 benefits.
+When you sign up, you're committing to exhibit at NAESE 2027 and locking in your Year 1 benefits.

 • First Signal Exhibitor window: open now · limited slots · closes when filled